pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 ## Batteries included

-Dear ImGui Bundle includes the following librariesn which are available in C++ *and* in Python:
+Dear ImGui Bundle includes the following libraries, which are available in C++ *and* in Python:

 <table>